Headless Commerce: Everything You Need to Know

 What About B2B Headless Ecommerce?

-How headless commerce works for B2B is pretty much the same as for B2C companies.
-The concept of changing customer behavior applies to the decision makers in B2B companies as well.
+How headless commerce works for B2B companies is the same as that of B2C companies.
+The concept of changing customer behavior also applies to the decision-makers in B2B companies.

 Why You Need More Than an Ecommerce Platform